 A comedy by

-"a rom-com pol-com that is knockout funny and politically incisive"The Times of London
+"a rom-com pol-com that is knockabout funny and politically incisive"The Times of London

 London Theatre: How James Graham became Britain’s most important playwright